 We pass the number to animate to into the useSpring

 is reached.
-Note that the rebound
+Note that rebound

-is required for this Hook to work.
+is required for this hook to work.

 Hook: